 She has experience in dealing with issues such as: anxiety, self-worth, trauma, anger management, chronic pain/illness, depressive symptoms, spiritual issues, workplace stress, emotional issues etc.

-She is passionate about helping people become who they want to be.
-By gaining insight into where individuals have been and where they want to go in life, this can help maximize their potential.
+She is passionate about helping people become who they want to be by their gaining insight into where they have been and where they want to go.
+This can help maximize a person’s potential.

 She is certified with the Canadian Counselling and Psychotherapy Association as a Canadian Certified Counsellor.
 Certifications also include: ASIST: Applied Suicide Intervention Skills Training.
 She has also been on the Board of Directors of the Quebec Counselling Association since 2016.